fivh-bergen/kart/README.md

 This project uses data from OpenStreetMap (OSM).
 OpenStreetMap is sort of like wikipedia in map form.
 The data is entered and maintained by volunteers, for the benefit of all.

-In order to update the pins on our map, the store/amenity in question must be edited on OpenStreetMap.
-We have a script that automatically retrieve the latest data from OSM once per day (in the middle of the night), so with a little bit of patience you will see your changes reflected on the map.
+In order to update the info in our map, the store/amenity in question must be updated in OpenStreetMap.
+This repository contains a Github Action that periodically retrieves the latest data and deploys the application, so with a little bit of patience you will see changes in OSM reflected in the map.

 Adding or editing data on OpenStreet can be done in a number of ways, for example via [OpenStreetMap.org](https://openstreetmap.org/), which has a browser based map editor for OpenStreetMap.
 It requires an OpenStreetMap account, which you can register for free [here](https://www.openstreetmap.org/user/new).